Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Introduction

 Temporal data, primarily consisting of time series and spatio-temporal data, have long been studied and proven to be indispensable in a myriad of real-world applications, encompassing fields such as geoscience~\cite{karpatne2018machine}, transportation~\cite{jin2023spatio}, energy~\cite{zhu2023eforecaster}, healthcare~\cite{harutyunyan2019multitask}, environment~\cite{xia2023deciphering}, and finance~\cite{tsay2005analysis}.
-Both time series and spatio-temporal data are fundamentally temporal in nature and encapsulate various data modalities.
+Both time series and spatio-temporal data are fundamentally temporal in nature and encapsulate various data modalities (see \shortautoref{sec:time series and spatial-temporal data}).
+While they share commonalities in modeling temporal dynamics, spatio-temporal data also require the integration of spatial dependencies to precisely capture the interactions within the data.
 Combining the study of these two broad and intrinsically linked data categories is crucial, as they are both pervasive and can be sourced from a diverse range of platforms, such as sensors~\cite{lazaridis2003capturing,yao2017deepsense}, financial market transactions~\cite{sezer2020financial}, cloud monitoring~\cite{zhou2023ahpa}, and so on.
 By surveying them together, we can gain a holistic understanding of the inherent dynamics they encapsulate across various systems.
-While large models have made significant progress in various fields (see \shortautoref{fig:roadmap}), the arena of time series and spatio-temporal analysis has followed a more gradual path.
-Traditional analytical methods have predominantly relied on statistical models, some of which can be traced back to the early 20th century~\cite{yule1926we}.
-The advent of deep learning has galvanized the research community to explore more potent data-driven models, typically built on the basis of recurrent neural networks (RNNs)~\cite{hewamalage2021recurrent}, convolutional neural networks (CNNs)~\cite{lea2016temporal}, graph neural networks (GNNs)~\cite{jin2023survey, jin2023spatio}, and Transformers~\cite{selva2023video, wen2022transformers}.
-Nonetheless, the majority of these models remain relatively small in scale and are tailored for specific tasks, thereby lacking the capacity to acquire comprehensive semantic and knowledge representations from large-scale data for multi-task reasoning.
-Recent research has increasingly focused on self-supervised pre-training and transfer learning, yielding promising results and raising high expectations~\cite{zhang2023self, schiappa2023self}.
-This trend echoes the developmental trajectories previously observed in NLP and CV prior to the advent of related large-scale models.
-For instance, TF-C~\cite{zhang2022self} explores the pre-training on time series and proposes a self-supervised optimization objective, known as time-frequency consistency, showing strong transferability and performance across different downstream tasks in various domains.
-A closely related work, SimMTM~\cite{dong2023simmtm}, employs a ``mask-then-reconstruct'' objective function.
-STEP~\cite{shao2022pre} and AdaMAE~\cite{bandara2023adamae} employ a similar pre-training objective but with a specific focus on enhancing spatio-temporal learning capabilities with pre-trained Transformers to understand effective and universally applicable patterns.